Ananduanil95/Financial-Data-Analysis-Projects/Python-Projects/Bank Loan Analysis Project/README.md

    ```
 2. Open `loan_analysis.ipynb` in **Jupyter Notebook** or **VS Code**.
 3. Replace the dataset file if needed.
 4. Run all cells to see the analysis and visualizations.

----

-## Author
-**Rinku Gill**
-Data Analyst | Python & Data Visualization Enthusiast